ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/custom-javascript.md

 ## Latency Concerns

-Web Workers and the main thread communicate through `[postMessage()](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage)`.
+Web Workers and the main thread communicate through post [message](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
 This can cause a bad user experience with latency, such as use of the `[<canvas>` tag](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Basic_usage).
 All canvas draw functions would need to be communicated through `postMessage()` to the actual DOM, unintentionally slowing down the page.
 However, `<amp-script>` supports the use of [basic SVG](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Basic_Shapes).

 TIP: View the[ allowed listed API's here](https://github.com/ampproject/worker-dom/blob/5ef03379c154034545b55f29a2e249f035ee4c8f/src/worker-thread/index.safe.ts#L50-L127).

 ## API Restrictions

 Additionally, some synchronous methods are disallowed in `<amp-script>`, such as [`Element.getBoundingClientRect()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect).
 Because the Web Worker can't calculate the size and position of an element precisely, it needs to use `postMessage()` to run this inside the main thread.
-This means the result of the method is not immediately available, since it requires a corresponding `postMessage()` response from the main thread. `<amp-script>` has an async method called `Element.getBoundingClientRectAsync() that returns a Promise instead of synchronously returning the result.
+This means the result of the method is not immediately available, since it requires a corresponding `postMessage()` response from the main thread. `<amp-script>` has an async method called `Element.getBoundingClientRectAsync()` that returns a Promise instead of synchronously returning the result.

 View [this chart](https://github.com/ampproject/worker-dom/blob/master/web_compat_table.md) to see what API are implemented in WorkerDOM.